logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector.md

 ##### Supported platforms

 Logz.io’s Telemetry Collector currently supports **Kubernetes** for logs, metrics, and traces.
-You can also use the Telemetry Collector to send **Localhost** files via your Mac.
+You can also use the Telemetry Collector to send **Localhost** files via your Mac or Windows machines.

 The Telemetry Collector will soon support additional platforms, including **AWS**, **Azure**, **Linux**, **Windows**, **Mac**, and more.